philtr/phillipridlen/_posts/notes/2010-08-12-using-the-heroku-gem-inside-your-app.md

   > I want to let users purchase custom domain names to access my app on Heroku.
 When the purchase transaction takes place, I'd like to add the custom domain to my app in real time.
-I thought of using the Heroku gem/command line tool from within the app, analagous to the command-line expression: `heroku domains:add www.example.com`.
+I thought of using the Heroku gem/command line tool from within the app, analogous to the command-line expression: `heroku domains:add www.example.com`.
 Is this possible?